aricm/ngbrm/Readme.md

 #### Additional Notes

-Make sure you do not upload the node_modules via FTP, and always commit/push your changes with descriptive commit messages (unlike mine)
+Make sure you do not upload the *node_modules* directory via FTP

+Always commit/push your changes with descriptive commit messages (unlike mine)

 Please make liberal use of the repo's issue tracker.
 Kthnx.